Credit Suisse lifts Healthcare Trust of America Inc. [HTA] price estimate. Who else is bullish?

-Healthcare Trust of America, Inc. (NYSE: HTA) (“HTA”) announced results for the quarter and year ended December 31, 2021.
+“We are pleased to welcome Reshma and Connie to our board.
+Each of them has impressive skills, experience and diversity relevant to our operations and the real estate industry,” said W. Bradley Blair, II, Chairman of the Board.
+“Their addition complements our board of directors’ skills and experiences, and we are confident they will provide valuable perspectives as we continue to execute our strategy, drive profitability and enhance value for all our shareholders.
+We look forward to their contributions,” Blair added.

-The results of the trading session contributed to over 5065701 shares changing hands.
-Over the past one week, the price volatility of Healthcare Trust of America Inc. stands at 2.55% while the volatility over the past one month is 2.83%.
+Over the last 12 months, HTA stock rose by 7.45%.
+The one-year Healthcare Trust of America Inc. stock forecast points to a potential upside of 11.6.
+The average equity rating for HTA stock is currently 2.70, trading closer to a bullish pattern in the stock market.

-The market cap for HTA stock reached $7.01 billion, with 221.36 million shares outstanding and 219.63 million shares in the current float.
-Compared to the average trading volume of 3.71M shares, HTA reached a trading volume of 5065701 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $6.97 billion, with 221.36 million shares outstanding and 219.63 million shares in the current float.
+Compared to the average trading volume of 3.87M shares, HTA stock reached a trading volume of 5080343 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for HTA shares is $34.41 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on HTA stock is a recommendation set at 2.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.